IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE.md

 * Chests that explode.
 * Intuition chests.

-> Value for all chests opened
+> Value for all chests opened:

 +`` DutyClearFailed * NumberOfChestsOpened``